axoflow/axosyslog-core-docs/content/filterx/_index.md

 {{% alert title="Note" color="info" %}}

 - The `true;` and `false;` literals are also valid as statements.
 They can be useful in complex conditional (if/elif/else) statements.
 - A name-value pair or a variable in itself is also a statement.
 For example, `${HOST};`.
-If the name-value pair or variable is empty or doesn't exist, the statement is false.
+If the name-value pair or variable is empty or doesn't exist, the statement is falsy.

 {{% /alert %}}